Ministry of Gender Equality and Family Welfare (Mauritius): Ministers

 In 1991, Sheilabai Bappoo began serving as Minister for Women's Rights, Child Development and Family Welfare.
 She left the ministry in 1995.

 From September 2000 until July 2005, Marie Arianne Navarre-Marie served as Minister of Women’s Rights, Child Development & Family Welfare.

 The position was held by Bappoo as the Minister of Gender Equality, Child Development and Family Welfare from May 2010 until August 2011, when she was succeeded by Maria Francesca Mireille Martin until December 2014.
 Marie Aurore Marie-Joyce Perraud then served as minister until December 2016.

 The position was held by Fazila Jeewa-Daureeawoo from January 2017 until November that same year.
 She was succeeded by lawyer Roubina Jadoo-Jaunbocus, however, she was removed from the position in July 2018 after an inquiry accused her of meeting with jailed drug traffickers who were not her clients.
 Jeewa-Daureeawoo took up the position again, and remained Minister until November 2019.

-In November 2019, Kalpana Devi Koonjoo-Shah was appointed Minister of Gender Equality and Family Welfare.
+From November 2019 to October 2024, Kalpana Devi Koonjoo-Shah was appointed Minister of Gender Equality and Family Welfare.

+In November 2024, Marie Arianne Navarre-Marie was appointed Minister of Gender Equality and Family Welfare.